BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### PROTECTION OF THE VALAR

 **DURATION: TEMPORARY**

-*Drawing on their own reserves of inner strength, the caster surrounds themselves in a glowing nimbus of pure energy, providing a shield of light that protects against dark powers and thwarting the will of Evil.*

 This power may target the caster or a single friendly model within 3".
 The target may not be targeted by an enemy's Magical Powers or special rules.